Baa Baa Black Sheep

 different colored faces and legs.

-Hand spinners, weavers, and other wool craftsmen often prefer "natural colored" wool.
+Hand spinners, weavers, and other wool craftsmen often prefer "natural colored" fiber(s).
 Wool is naturally produced in many beautiful colors: black, gray, silver, brown, red, and moorit.
 Some sheep have spotted fleeces.

 The Icelandic breed has the widest color range of any breed.
-The Shetland breeds also produces wool of many different colors.
-Many fleeces have multiple colors.
+The Shetland breed also produces wool of many different colors.
+Some fleeces have multiple colors.
 Sometimes, the inner and outer coats are different colors.

 It is not uncommon for black or colored lambs to be born in a white